DuncanSchouten/barber-jekyll/_works/cgph.markdown

 {% include markup-styles/callout--fullWidth.html headline="Results" %}
 Since launching in August 2018, the the new website has resulted in several significant improvements over the same period in the previous year:
-* 70% increase in online booking requests.
+* 70% increase in online booking requests
-* 20% increase in booking requests for business or other non-wedding events.
+* 20% increase in booking requests for business or other non-wedding events
-* 114% increase in unique page views on the booking request page.
+* 114% increase in unique page views on the booking request page
 * 64% increase in unique page views from mobile and tablet devices
 * 18% decrease in the site-wide bounce rate (21% for mobile and tablet)
 * 48% increase in unique page views on the photo gallery directory